This post may contain affiliate links. Please read our disclosure policy.

-After you’ve made a tasty, gorgeous spiral ham, the next question is: what will you do with the bone?
-This slow cooker ham and bean soup will make the most of the ham bone and any ham leftovers.
+After you’ve made a tasty, gorgeous spiral ham, the next question is: What will you do with the bone?
+This slow-cooker ham and bean soup will make the most of the ham bone and any leftovers.

 Ham and beans are often called ham and bean soup or navy bean soup.
-The reason this soup is so popular is because it's absolutely divine!
-When you slow cook a leftover spiral ham bone with white beans, it unlocks so much flavor – it's smoky, savory, and even has a touch of sweetness.
+This soup is so popular because it's absolutely divine!
+Slow-cooking a leftover spiral ham bone with white beans unlocks so much flavor—it's smoky, savory, and even sweet.

 The best part, it only takes a few steps to make this hearty, budget-friendly ham and bean soup.
 Your whole family will thank you.